NsquaredLab/Biosignal-Device-Interface/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the CC BY-SA 4.0 License.
+Distributed under the GPL-3.0 license License.
 See `LICENSE.txt` for more information.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments